VitorLorencone/AlGeo.jl/docs/src/functions.md

 ### Geometric Product

-The geometric product is the core of all geometric algebra, and here in AlGeo, it is represented between blades and multivectors using the symbol `*`, which should not be confused with the scalar product symbol.
+The geometric product is the core of all geometric algebra, and here in Mingal, it is represented between blades and multivectors using the symbol `*`, which should not be confused with the scalar product symbol.
 Although they are the same, they have different contexts and operands of different types.

 And it works as the following example: